Shloka-Patel/Experiment---16/README.md

     <li>The process of handling these exceptions is known as exception handling. </li>
     <li>Using the exception handling mechanism, the control from one part of the program where the exception occurred can be transferred to another part of the
    code.</li>
-    <li>It can be done using three keywords: <ol><li>try-The try keyword represents a block of code that may throw an exception placed inside the try block.
+    <li>It can be done using three keywords: <ol><li>try - The try keyword represents a block of code that may throw an exception placed inside the try block.
 It’s followed by one or more catch blocks.
-If an exception occurs, try block throws that exception.</li><li>catch-The catch statement represents a block of code that is executed when a particular exception is thrown from the try block.
-The code to handle the exception is written inside the catch block.</li><li>throw</li></ol></li>
+If an exception occurs, try block throws that exception.</li><li>catch - The catch statement represents a block of code that is executed when a particular exception is thrown from the try block.
+The code to handle the exception is written inside the catch block.</li><li>throw - An exception in C++ can be thrown using the throw keyword.
+When a program encounters a throw statement, then it immediately terminates the current function and starts finding a matching catch block to handle the thrown exception.</li></ol></li>
 </ul>

 #### Code